GSA/digitalgov.gov/content/posts/2013-05-31-twitters-two-step-verification-process.md

 url: /2013/05/31/twitters-two-step-verification-process/
 date: 2013-05-31 11:16:45 -0400
 title: 'Twitter&#8217;s Two Step Verification Process'
-summary: 'To enhance security, Twitter now offers&nbsp;two-step verification.
-The release of the new feature follows several high-profile account breaches &ndash; including a&nbsp;false tweet sent from the Associated Press&rsquo;s Twitter account&nbsp;in April.
+summary: 'To enhance security, Twitter now offers two-step verification.
+The release of the new feature follows several high-profile account breaches &ndash; including a false tweet sent from the Associated Press&rsquo;s Twitter account in April.
 If you chose to enable the two-step verification feature, Twitter sends a text message with a unique code to a cell phone that must be'
 authors:
   - jason-kelly
 categories: